Azure/autorest/docs/extensions/readme.md

   }
 }
 ```
-Above Swagger schema will produce a type CustomParameterGroup with 3 properties (if applicable in the generator language).
+Above OpenAPI definition will produce a type CustomParameterGroup with 3 properties (if applicable in the generator language).

 ## x-ms-parameter-location